Nurcan Çelik: Background

-Playing career
+Club career

 Çelik became interested in football as a young girl.
 She idolized the Polish striker Roman Kosecki, who played for Galatasaray S.K. in Turkey between 1990 and 1992.

-Club

-She learned from a cousin that women's football was being established in Turkey.
-At that time, she was able to juggle the ball 500-600 times.
-She entered the selections, and her football career started as a player in Bursaspor in 1995, where she played two seasons in the youth setup.
+Çelik learned from a cousin that a women's football team was being established in Turkey.
+At that time, she was able to juggle the ball 500–600 times.
+She entered the selection trials, and her football career started as a player in Bursaspor in 1995, where she played two seasons in the youth setup.
 She was a member of Bursaspor until 1999.
 Her coach wanted her in the goalkeeper position against her will.
 Even her father was against it.
 She unwillingly accepted the goalkeeper position.
-He was shocked when saw his daughter as goalkeeper during a match visit.
+Her father was shocked when he saw her playing as a goalkeeper during a match visit.

 She transferred to Gemlik Zeytinspor in Gemlik, Bursa Province.
 In the second half of the 2000–01 season and joined the Istanbul-based club Zeytinburnuspor.
 She moved to Maltepe Yalıspor at the beginning of the second half of the 2003–04 season.

 In 2003, as the Turkish Football Federation suspended the women's football leagues, players found no chance to continue competition football.
-Women with an educated profession found employment. Çelik applied to the German club VfL Wolfsburg upon their advertisement on the internet.
+The women with an educated profession found employment. Çelik applied to the German club VfL Wolfsburg upon their advertisement on the internet.
 She signed a six-month contract with the club and obtained a residence permit for six months.
 The first half season, she took part in training only.
 After that period, she had to return to Turkey because her residence permit was not extended.

 Returning home, she signed for Dostluk Spor, where she stayed for one season.
 She then returned to her former club Zeytinburnuspor in the 2007–08 season, where she played three seasons until 2010.

 In June 2010, she moved to Northern Cyprus, and obtained a license.
 She played in two matches for Akdeniz Spor Birliği in the KTFF Women's League.
 However, she had to return home after the final match in July 2010 due to cancellation of her license, which was issued out of the transfer period by way of an exception.

 In the 2011–12 season, she played one match for İstanbul Nurçelik Spor.
 Following a break of one year, she again played for her club, which was renamed Akdeniz Nurçelik Spor in the 2013–14 season.
-Aside from playing as a goalkeeper, she occasionally plays in the midfielder position.
+Aside from playing as a goalkeeper, she occasionally played as a midfielder.

-For the 2020-21 Turkcell Women's League season, she joined Kireçburnu Spor as a goalkeeoer.
+For the 2020–21 Turkcell Women's League season, she joined Kireçburnu Spor as a goalkeeper.
 This was her return to the First League after twelve years.